 The Milgram Battery

-Before Morgan can take his oath and serve as an Adversary sworn to prosecute tyranny, corruption, and exploitation he must face a final ordeal sequenced from his own nightmares and the obedience experiments of Stanley Milgram.
+Before Morgan Cooper can take his oath as an Adversary sworn to uphold individual rights, he must face a final ordeal: a nightmare sequenced from his own memories and the obedience experiments of Stanley Milgram.

 Morgan Cooper studied the experimenter, ignoring the hand he offered as a polite gesture.
 His muddy eyes were those of the technician who helped him into the simulation crèche and hooked him up.
 His leathery hands were those of the nurse who had injected Morgan’s arm with a drug that threatened to muffle his thoughts in deep fog, and his lab coat bore a Phoenix Society patch on the shoulder.
 This is the test.
 They want to gauge my reactions.
 The drug must be designed to lower my inhibitions and prevent me from thinking about my responses.